Pinky Gloves: German team slammed for 'stigmatizing' periods | DW | 14.04.2021

 The eruption was sparked by Pinky Gloves a product the two men invented to solve what they considered a pressing issue — how to discreetly dispose of tampons and sanitary pads.

-The pink plastic gloves, which double as disposal bags, would set you back €11.96 ($14.31) for a pack of 48, according to the company website.
+The pink plastic gloves, which double as disposal bags, would set you back €11.96 ($14.31) for a pack of 48, according to the company's website.

 "No trash can?
 No problem: with the disposable Pinky Gloves tampons and pads can be disposed of while you are out and about," the company's website says